haskell-github/github/README.md

-Github
+GitHub
 ------

 [![Build Status](https://travis-ci.org/phadej/github.svg?branch=master)](https://travis-ci.org/phadej/github)
 [![Hackage](https://img.shields.io/hackage/v/github.svg)][hackage]

-The Github API v3 for Haskell.
+The GitHub API v3 for Haskell.

-Some functions are missing; these are functions where the Github API did not work as expected.
-The full Github API is in beta and constantly improving.
+Some functions are missing; these are functions where the GitHub API did not work as expected.
+The full GitHub API is in beta and constantly improving.

 Installation